-Effects of ethanol extracts of C.O.W.P., J.C.L., X.A.L., and E.C.L. on spontaneous contractions of isolated rabbit ileum and mounted in an organ bath maintained at $30 \pm 0.5^{\circ}$ C and containing 20 mL Tyrode's solution under basal tension of 500 mg.
+Determination of the effects of ethanol extracts of C.O.W.P., J.C.L., X.A.L., and E.C.L. on spontaneous contractions of isolated rabbit ileum

+Overnight fasted rabbit weighing 1.4 kg was sacrificed using the cervical dislocation method.
+3 cm long ileum was quickly dissected out and mounted in an organ bath maintained at 30 \pm 0.5 $^{\circ}\mathrm{C}$ and containing 20 mL Tyrode's solution under basal tension of 500 mg.
 The solution was continuously aerated with air.
 Spontaneous contractions of the ileum were recorded on a macro dynamometer using an isotonic transducer, which exerts a basal tension equivalent to 500 mg load on tissues.
 The tissue was allowed to equilibrate for 30 minutes, during which, the bathing solution was changed every 10 minutes.
 The contractile / Relaxant responses of the ileum to graded doses of J.C.L. was observed for 10 mins with washing off (three times) and an equilibration period of another 10 mins allowed after each administration.
-Responses were recorded and maximum contractile / Relaxant response was plotted to generate a dose-response curve of spontaneous contraction against a contraction in the presence of J.C.L. extract.
-The same procedure was repeated for C.O.W.P., X.A.L., and E.C.L extracts.^{17, 18}
+Responses were recorded and maximum contractile / Relaxant response was plotted to generate a doseresponse curve of spontaneous contraction against a contraction in the presence of J.C.L. extract.
+The same procedure was repeated for C.O.W.P., X.A.L., and E.C.L extracts.^{17, 1}